PunkUnicorn/The-Return-of-Tom-Thumb/Event - Who is the leader.md

-- [/] All four heros are present
+- [x] All four heros are present
-- [/] Tom has established an identity as an 'adventurer', a title made in jest by The Tailor
+- [x] Tom has established an identity as an 'adventurer', a title made in jest by The Tailor
-- [/] The companions are really two groups of two (Tom & The Tailor, Red & The Knight) but accidentally group together.
+- [x] The companions are really two groups of two (Tom & The Tailor, Red & The Knight) but accidentally group together.
 This is set at the start of this transition (probably after their first Event)

 ------------8<-------------[ cut here ]---------------------------